MMV's partnership network

 In addition to working with the public and private sectors, MMV also interacts with a large number of international organizations in a two-way dialogue to shape the malaria agenda and implement policy.
 This is mutually beneficial.
 International organizations are informed of MMV’s advances in antimalarial drug development and we are informed in advance of imminent policy developments.

 Non-governmental organizations (NGOs) and non profit organizations occupy a special niche in our partnership network often providing skills and knowledge that bridge the private and public sector or government partnerships.This group of organizations includes fellow product development partnerships as well as advocacy initiatives seeking to raise awareness about the need for new malaria medicines.

-Clinical trials are a key phase in the R&D process and determine if a new drug is effective and safe for patients.
+Clinical trials are a key phase in the R&D process and determine if a new drug is effective and well tolerated by patients.
 Over the past 10 years MMV has built up a significant network of clinical trial sites in malaria-endemic countries.
 Projects at these sites helped build up research capacity and stimulate critical research.
 While building research capacity in endemic countries is not one of our primary objectives (between 2005 and 2008, only 2% of the total R&D expenses were invested in capacity building), it is a natural outcome of our R&D work.
 We provide training in good clinical practice and help to ensure that that trial sites meet stringent regulatory requirements.
 Researchers and scientists in endemic countries are a rich resource and MMV is proud to have been able to contribute to their research environment and continued training.